Aortic valve surgery

 Percutaneous aortic valve implantation (TAVI)

 This procedure entails the insertion of a new bioprosthetic aortic valve percutaneously through the groin, a small incision over the left chest, or via a small breastbone incision.
 The procedure is reserved for specific patients who are unsuitable for traditional surgery.
-This is because TAVI is associated with a high risk of stroke, as well as concerns regarding leakage around the edges of the new valve.
+This is because TAVI is associated with a higher risk of stroke, as well as concerns regarding leakage around the edges of the new valve.